Reformed Theology for Women. Because Marilyn was wrong, the golden chain is a girl’s best friend. (Romans 8:29-30)

 Did I mention we are writers?
 Amber Frederick is The Cyber Scribe writing technical copy for humans.
 She also writes fiction (thrillers) and creative nonfiction.
 Her essay, “The Four Masks of Wild River” was published in Written River.

 April Khaito writes mainly speculative fiction, blurring the lines between science fiction and fantasy.
 Her short story, “Gentlemen of the Shade” appeared in Steel House Review‘s inaugural edition.
-“Stranger on the Shore,” a short story about an Italian fisherman’s encounter with a mysterious woman, was published in Propertius Press’s 2020 Anthology, “Whispers of the Universe,” available for purchase here.
+“Stranger on the Shore,” a short story about an Italian fisherman’s encounter with a mysterious woman, was published in Propertius Press’s 2020 Anthology, “Whispers from the Universe,” available for purchase here.
 “Carhenge,” a work of nonfiction about the 2017 total eclipse, was a semifinalist for North American Review’s 2019 Torch Prize in Creative Nonfiction.

 What’s with the name?